gdalmaso96/PepperPotCheck/README.md

 I will go on and see how fast it is to sample the obtained phase space: could integrate in one direction and build a 2D cumulative function.
 Still need to find a smart way to do so.

 For the moment only horizontal space is included.
 Will do the same for vertical phase space.

+-- 07.11.2022 --
+Managed to sample the 2d distribution using python3 only in a reasonable amount of time.
+To build from the slices and sample one phase space 1e6 times the function requires 44-46 seconds, while executing ones the genBeam.C rquires ~90 seconds.

+Looks reasonable.
+Now need to implement it inside BeamData